Women in the middle of the War

 necessary collaboration between women and men human rights defenders.

 Women have always been important stakeholders in the promotion and protection of human rights.
 However, their role is not always acknowledged.
 Women work on their own or alongside with men in the defense of human rights.

-They face not only always not gender- related violence outside their organizations but also gender prejudice and discrimination within human rights defender’s organizations themselves.
+Unfortunately, too often, they face much violence outside their organizations but also gender prejudice and discrimination within human rights defender’s organizations themselves.

 There is often an execute to “postpone” women’s rights on the agenda or make it an “ extraordinary” agenda item, as if there was a priority order instead of interdependence with human rights.
 This happens in mixed human rights defenders organization.